Cristopher-Artacho-WVSU/Cristopher-WVSU-Portfolio/README.md

 # Portfolio Website

-This portfolio website was created to showcase my skills as part of my application to [Company Name].
+This portfolio website was created to showcase my skills as part of my application to MATA Technologies.
 The development took place from **January 7 to January 10**.

 ---